21 Top-Rated Attractions & Places to Visit in Atlanta, GA

 The botanical garden is a great place year-round, with something always in bloom.
 That said, spring is, of course, an amazing time to visit, with a riot of colors.
 Other notable features include the Orchid Display House in the Fuqua Orchid Center, the Winter Garden, the Japanese Garden, the Conservation Garden, and the Desert House.

-Two of its major specialties are the Rose Garden and its hydrangeas, each of which comprise the largest such collections in the southeast.
+Two of its major specialties are the Rose Garden and its hydrangeas, each of which comprises the largest such collections in the southeast.
 A special garden area is designed for children, and an elevated boardwalk gives visitors tree-top views down into the forest, another popular activity for families.
-What you will see there depends on the time of year you are visiting, although the indoor gardens are always beautiful at any time of year.

 Address: 1345 Piedmont Avenue, Atlanta, Georgia

-Two blocks on Auburn Avenue are now protected as a National Historic Site.
+Just 2 miles from Georgia Aquarium, two entire blocks of Auburn Avenue are now protected as a National Historic Site.
 They include the birthplace of the civil rights campaigner Martin Luther King Jr. at 501 Auburn Avenue, which dates from 1895; and the Ebenezer Baptist Church at 407-413 Auburn Avenue, in which he and his father were ministers.

-The Martin Luther King Jr. Center for Nonviolent Social Change is also in this area.
+The Martin Luther King Jr. Center for Nonviolent Social Change is also in the area.
+Usually less crowded, it's worth a visit for its displays related to this undeniably influential man and the movement he so inspired.

 Address: 450 Auburn Ave NE, Atlanta, Georgia